 We will discuss the procedure in detail.
 We will review other options, benefits, and risks.

-We will discuss any questions you have.
-We will ask you to sign a written consent form.
+We will discuss any questions you have and ask you to sign a written consent form.

 We will explain what to expect after your surgery.
 We will review how to take care of yourself when you go home.

 We will talk with you about your list of medicines, vitamins, and supplements.
-We will let you know if there are any that you take now that you need to stop before surgery.
+We will let you know if there are any that you need to stop taking before surgery.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.